Production (Long Course)

 About CourseProduction involves the creation and recording of content for broadcasts on radio, TV, online and/or as podcasts.
 These production courses are designed both for the beginner and practicing programme or content producer.

-It will include a basic knowledge and understanding of radio business and production, branding a station or person/institution through programming, best production formats, development programming, environment programing, political programming, etc.
+It will include basic knowledge and understanding of radio business and production, branding a station or person/institution through programming, best production formats, development programming, environment programing, political programming, etc.

 Production courses are about 6 short and long courses.